Barbara Jordan

 (add in your choice of chocolate chips, chocolate/butterscotch chips mixed, M&M’s, raisins, or Gumdrops cut into little pieces)

-add in chocolate chips, M&M’s, raisins or gumdrops.
+Then add in chocolate chips, M&M’s, raisins or gumdrops.
+Mix well

 Roll into balls and put on greased cookie sheet. (if dough is a little sticky, roll into balls and then put in the fridge to chill for 3-4 minutes before baking)